 Our results also shed light on the debate on the Matthew effect and the compensatory effect in learning.
-Some previous studies found evidence of a Matthew effect in learning (Duff et al., 2015; Pfost et al., 2012), whereas others found no such effect or even a compensatory effect (Baumert et al., 2012; Schroeders et al., 2016).
+Some previous studies found evidence of a Matthew effect in learning (Duff et al., 2015; Pfost et al., 2011), whereas others found no such effect or even a compensatory effect (Baumert et al., 2012; Schroeders et al., 2016).
 Our moderator analyses can explain this heterogeneity.
-Specifically, they show that the correlation between prior knowledge and learning is lower (i.e., more in the direction of a compensatory effect) for instruction with lower cognitive demands, in which students memorize facts, follow known procedures, and practice routine problems.
+Specifically, they show that the correlation between prior knowledge and learning compensatory effect is lower (more in the direction of a compensatory effect) for instruction with lower cognitive demands, in which students memorize facts, follow known procedures, and practice routine problems.
 The correlation is higher (more in the direction of a Matthew effect) for instruction with higher cognitive demands.
 Overall, the way teachers design their instruction can influence the achievement gap between their students.
-The cognitive demands of the intervention moderated the effect sizes in our meta-analysis in a much stronger way than the actual instructional methods (oral instruction, collaborative learning, instructional technology, etc.).
-This demonstrates that cognitive demands are not inherent to instructional methods, but that instructional methods can be implemented in more or less cognitively demanding ways.
+The cognitive demands of the intervention moderated the effect sizes in our meta-analysis in a much stronger way than the actual instructional methods (oral instruction, collaborative learning, instructional methods but that instructional methods can be implemented in more or less cognitively demanding ways.